Love or Loved Part.2: Release and promotion

 Love or Loved Part.2 was released on November 10, 2023.
 Two months before, on September 10, 2023, B.I unveiled the title track "Loved" during the 2023 edition of the festival Lollapalooza in Berlin.
-Between September 19 and October 19, 2023, he embarked on his first Europe tour, Love or Die.
-He performed in 16 cities across 14 European countries.
+Between September 19 and October 19, 2023, he embarked on his first Europe tour, Love or Die, performing in 16 cities across 14 European countries.
 Most of the stops were sold-out, and Joseph Kocharian wrote in his five-stars review for Rolling Stone UK that the concert in London was a "masterclass of live performance".
 The unreleased songs from Love or Loved Part.2 were part of the set list of the tour.

 The second track of the EP, "4 Letters", was released on digital music platforms halfway through the tour, on September 29, 2023.
 The single featured Filipino-Australian singer James Reid.

 "Loved" was released shortly after the end of the tour, on October 27, 2023, along with a music video.
 Subsequently, from October 31 to November 9, each of the four other tracks was successively introduced through a poster quoting a few lines of the song, and a short video teaser featuring B.I.